The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Source sample and results

 Besides these statistical tests, we also calculate the Mann-Whitney (\citealt{mann1947}) U-statistic.
 Here, the null hypothesis is that for two randomly selected values from the BH $|z|$ distribution (X) and the simulated distribution of uniform probability for $60<|z|<2000$ (Y), the probability of X being greater than Y is equal to the probability of Y being greater than X. This null-hypothesis would be true if the two distributions are drawn from the same parent population.
-The U-statistic has a mean p-value of $5\times 10^{-3}$.
-Note that these three statistical tests do not test directly if there is gap in the $|z|$ distribution of BHs and candidate BHs in LMXBs, but instead if their observed $|z|$ distribution is consistent with a uniform $|z|$ distribution over the range $60<|z|<2000$~pc.
+The U-statistic has a mean p-value of $6\times 10^{-3}$.
 Overall, we conclude that the observed $|z|$ distribution is inconsistent with being uniform over the 60--2000 pc range.